thuml/predrnn-pytorch/README.md

 2. Download data.
 This repo contains code for two datasets: the [Moving Mnist dataset](https://1drv.ms/f/s!AuK5cwCfU3__fGzXjcOlzTQw158) and the [KTH human action dataset](http://www.nada.kth.se/cvap/actions/).

 3. Train the model.
-You can use the bash script to train the model:
+You can use the following bash script to train the model.
 ```
 cd script/
 sh predrnn_mnist_train.sh